Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/send-message/kotlin.md

 Time to send the first message.

-Inside `ChatViewModel` class, locate the `onSendMessage` method and fill its the body:
+Inside `ChatViewModel` class, locate the `onSendMessage` method and fill its body:

 ```kotlin
 fun onSendMessage(message: String) {